BIMCV-CSUSP/dcm2mids/README.rst

     pip install dcm2mids

-If you need install from git, Clone the repository and install from source as a pip package:
+If you need to install from git, Clone the repository and install from source as a pip package:

 .. code-block:: bash